 More Than Technical Training

-Internships at BFW/Marcum often lead to something more.
+For many interns, a summer at BFW/Marcum becomes the start of something bigger.
 “We have several people here who started as interns, came to work full-time after graduation, and are now project managers,” says Yates.
-And that’s no accident.
+And that didn’t occur by accident.

 “We treat internships as a long-term interview,” says Stinnett.
 “But more importantly, it gives students a chance to decide if this is the right place for them.”